48 Hours in Marfa: A Definitive Guide

 Drive TX-17 to Fort Davis, one of the most beautiful roads in Texas

 Yes, this is honestly about the road well-traveled.
-TX-17 is a beautiful expanse of road that connects Marfa to Fort Davis and is honestly right out of Iceland.
-Enjoy the swooping vistas as you cruise along, windows down and music up, towards Fort Davis, about 20 minutes away.
-Feel free to stop in Fort Davis if you like or continue on to our main attraction…
+TX-17 is a beautiful expanse of road that connects Marfa to Fort Davis and looks right out of Iceland.
+Enjoy the sweeping vistas as you cruise along - windows down and music up - towards Fort Davis, about 20 minutes away.

 TX-17 N